 - the word baptize in the New Testament is not a translation of the original Greek word, but a transliteration of the word

-- /ILLUS.
+- ILLUS.
 In 1604 the King of England, James 1, called various church leaders together for a conference at Hampton Court.
 At that conference, Dr. John Reynolds, a Puritan churchman, proposed this resolution: "That a translation be made of the whole Bible, as consonant as can be to the original Hebrew and Greek; and this is to be set out and printed, without any marginal notes, and only to be used in all Churches of England in time of divine service."
 The resolution was applauded and approved.
 The king appointed a group of 54 men to the task of translating the Bible from its original languages into the English of their day.
-Everything was going fine until the group translating the Gospels got to the Greek word baptidzo which means to fully dip, plunge under, or totally submerge.
+Everything was going fine until they got to the Greek word baptidzo which means to fully dip, plunge under, or totally submerge.
 It was the word that the Greeks used for drowning.
 There was just one teensy problem—the Church of England practiced baptism by sprinkling.
 This posed a serious dilemma.
 John is no long "John the Baptist," but "John the Immerser."
 Galatians 3:27 would no longer read, "for all of you who were baptized into Christ have clothed yourselves with Christ," but instead would say, "for all of you who were immersed into Christ have clothed yourselves with Christ."
 They solved the problem in a unique way.
 Instead of translating the word baptidzo as fully dip, plunge under or immerse, they simply replaced the Greek letters with the English equivalent and it came out baptize!
 It saved the Church of England from a lot of embarrassment and it probably saved the scholars their heads.
 But it has forever complicated the issue of baptism.

 - we wouldn't be Baptists anymore, but would be Dippers